AI assistant integration (MCP)

 Separately, the server runs on localhost only.
 It is not exposed to the network.
 An assistant has to be running on the same machine (or explicitly tunnelled by you) to call it.

-How it will fit into your machine
+How it fits into your machine

 Setup, at launch